Princeton-LSI-ResearchComputing/tracebase/data_curation_guide.md

-# TraceBase Maintenance
+# Data Curation Guide

 ## Introduction

 ### Overview

-This document describes how to maintain a TraceBase instance and briefly, how to support users.
-It does not cover updating TraceBase.
+This document describes how TraceBase curators load and manage study data and assist users with submission issues.
+It does not cover installing or upgrading TraceBase.
 For that, refer to `INSTALL.md`.

 ### Target Audience